Ailing-Zou/Bert-embedding/README.md

 To extract bert embedding from text, we just want to get the embedding by bert.

 ## The background:
-bert as service is not suitable for my work requirement.
+Bert as service is not suitable for my work requirement.

 ## Where I collect these methods:
 from github list and google, the most related ones.

-## Method collection ( including some out of date method to give a whole description):
+## Method collection
+( including some out of date method to give a whole description ) :
 ### 1) Bert-embedding:

 https://github.com/imgarylai/bert-embedding you can use it by: